LexiWatts/LexiWatts.github.io/README.md

 ## Skills

--**Data Analysis: I possess proficiency in data analysis, covering tasks such as data cleaning, exploration, and visualization.
+Data Analysis: I possess proficiency in data analysis, covering tasks such as data cleaning, exploration, and visualization.

--**Statistical Analysis: I showcase my statistical skills and familiarity with relevant techniques.
+Statistical Analysis: I showcase my statistical skills and familiarity with relevant techniques.

--**Programming Languages: I am comfortable working with programming languages such as Python and R.
+Programming Languages: I am comfortable working with programming languages such as Python and R.

--**Data Visualization: I utilize tools and libraries Kaggle, Excel and Tableau for creating impactful visualizations.
+Data Visualization: I utilize tools and libraries Kaggle, Excel and Tableau for creating impactful visualizations.

--**Database Management: I am well-versed in SQL and mySQL
+Database Management: I am well-versed in SQL and mySQL